ibm-cloud-docs/containers/cs_firewall.md

 1. Allow the IBM Cloud infrastructure private IP ranges so that you can create worker nodes in your cluster.
   1. Allow the appropriate IBM Cloud infrastructure private IP ranges.
 See [Backend (private) Network](/docs/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges#backend-private-network).
-  2. Allow the IBM Cloud infrastructure private IP ranges for all of the [zones](/docs/containers?topic=containers-regions-and-zones#zones) that you are using. **Note**: You must add IPs for the `dal01`, `dal10`, `wdc04` zones, and if your cluster is in the Europe geography, the `ams01` zone.
+  2. Allow the IBM Cloud infrastructure private IP ranges for all of the [zones](/docs/containers?topic=containers-regions-and-zones#zones) that you are using. **Note**: You must add the `166.8.0.0/14` and `161.26.0.0/16` IP ranges, the IP ranges for the `dal01`, `dal10`, `wdc04` zones, and if your cluster is in the Europe geography, the `ams01` zone.
 See [Service Network (on backend/private network)](/docs/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges#service-network-on-backend-private-network-).

 2. Note the private IP address for each worker node in the cluster.
     ```